bullhorn/rest-api-docs/source/includes/entityref/paybill/_timelaborevalruletemplate.md

 # TimeLaborEvalRuleTemplate

-This entity represents the required certifications for a Job Submission.
+This entity represents the required certifications for a TimeLaborEvalRuleTemplate.